apiaryio/api-elements/docs/element-definitions.md

 A _property_ is a tuple (`key`, `value`) where
 - `key` SHALL be a non-empty, finite character string
 - `value` SHALL be an _Element_
-- two properties are equal if their keys are.
+- two properties SHALL be are equal if their keys are.

 Members of `meta` SHOULD NOT be Element type specific; an exception to this MAY be the `classes` property.
 Members of `attributes` MAY be Element type specific.